In 1979, researchers coincidentally found that a drug–cyclosporine–that suppresses the immune system in bone marrow transplant patients also cleared

 How is the immune system modulated?The lock and key sets, or co-stimulatory pathways, are a good target for new psoriasis drugs to short-circuit psoriasis.
 Beyond that, other immune system cells involved in psoriasis are also a focus of drug development.

 For example, some cytokines carry inflammatory messages and help fuel the overall immune response in the skin.
-Some of these cytokines, such as tumor necrosis factor-alpha (TNF-alpha), are targeted to be blocked by several of the biologic treatments now on the market.
+Some of these cytokines, such as

 On the other hand, some cytokines that normally suppress inflammation are lacking or present only in low levels in psoriatic skin.
 Scientists have experimented with boosting the levels of these proteins to rebalance the biochemical make-up of the skin.